Cygnus (constellation): Stars

 The constellation Cygnus as it can be seen by the naked eye, with the Northern Cross in the middle.

 Bayer catalogued many stars in the constellation, giving them the Bayer designations from Alpha to Omega and then using lowercase Roman letters to g.
 John Flamsteed added the Roman letters h, i, k, l and m (these stars were considered informes by Bayer as they lay outside the asterism of Cygnus), but were dropped by Francis Baily.

 V1331 Cygni is located in the dark cloud LDN 981.

 There are several bright stars in Cygnus. α Cygni, called Deneb, is the brightest star in Cygnus.
 It is a white supergiant star of spectral type A2Iae that varies between magnitudes 1.21 and 1.29, one of the largest and most luminous A-class stars known.
 It is located about 2600 light-years away.
 Its traditional name means "tail" and refers to its position in the constellation.
 Albireo, designated β Cygni, is a celebrated binary star among amateur astronomers for its contrasting hues.
 The primary is an orange-hued giant star of magnitude 3.1 and the secondary is a blue-green hued star of magnitude 5.1.
 The system is 430 light-years away and is visible in large binoculars and all amateur telescopes. γ Cygni, traditionally named Sadr, is a yellow-tinged supergiant star of magnitude 2.2, 1800 light-years away.
 Its traditional name means "breast" and refers to its position in the constellation. δ Cygni (the proper name is Fawaris) is another bright binary star in Cygnus, 166 light-years with a period of 800 years.
 The primary is a blue-white hued giant star of magnitude 2.9, and the secondary is a star of magnitude 6.6.
 The two components are visible in a medium-sized amateur telescope.
 The fifth star in Cygnus above magnitude 3 is Aljanah, designated ε Cygni.
 It is an orange-hued giant star of magnitude 2.5, 72 light-years from Earth.

+The constellation Cygnus showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.